Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Introduction

 \section{Introduction}

 The hydrodynamic flow patterns have been studied extensively in the system created by heavy-ion collisions, as they provide information about the dynamical evolution of the formed system and its transport coefficients \cite{lim2019examination,schenke2011flow}.
-Such hydrodynamics collective behavior of the constructed medium has been assessed using many correlations observations e.g. the two-particle correlations and the correlations of the emitted particles concerning the reaction plane orientation.
+The collective hydrodynamic behavior of the created medium has been assessed using many correlations, e.g., a few-particle correlation and the correlations of the emitted particles concerning the reaction plane orientation.
 These studies have played an important role in constraining the created medium properties and its dynamics\cite{lim2019examination,luzum2011flow}.
-The Relativistic Heavy Ion Collider (RHIC) has indicated a prospective examination for the collective and elliptic flow effects in small-sized systems such as proton-proton (p-p) collisions\cite{lim2019examination}.
-The azimuthal distribution of the produced particles in heavy-ion collisions is expected to be sensitive to the initial geometric overlap of the colliding nuclei, resulting in anisotropic azimuthal distributions with respect to the event plane.
+Recent studies have indicated a prospective examination of the collective and elliptic flow effects in small-sized systems such as proton-proton (p-p) collisions\cite{lim2019examination}.
+In contrast to the freely streaming particles where there are no final state interactions; the azimuthal distribution of the produced particles in heavy-ion collisions is expected to be sensitive to the initial geometric overlap of the colliding nuclei, resulting in anisotropic azimuthal distributions with respect to the event plane.
 The conventional approach for quantifying azimuthal elliptic anisotropy involves expressing particle azimuthal distributions through a Fourier series expansion \cite{voloshin1996flow,puri2020advances}:\\

-Where $\phi_{p_{_T}}$ is the azimuthal angle of the produced particle with a certain value of transversal momentum ($p_{_T}$). $\psi_{_{EP}}$ is the angle of the event plane and $v_{_n}$ is the coefficient of the $n^{th}$ harmonic, which refers to a specific type of flow.
+where $\phi$ is the azimuthal angle and \textit{N} is the total number of produced particles.
+The $\frac{dN}{d\phi}$ ratio represents the differential yield of particles as a function of the azimuthal angle. $\phi_{p_{_T}}$ is the azimuthal angle of the produced particle with a certain value of transverse momentum ($p_{_T}$). $\psi_{_{EP}}$ is the angle of the event plane and $v_{_n}(p_{_T},y)$ as a function of $p_{_T}$ and rapidity ($y$) denotes the coefficient of the $n^{th}$ harmonic, which refers to a specific type of flow.
 The flow is directed when $n=1$.
-The $2^{nd}$ harmonic, $n=2$, includes the parameter $v_{_2}$, which denotes the "elliptic flow" that strongly depends on pseudorapidity ($\eta$) and transverse momentum $(p_{_t})$ \cite{luzum2011flow}.
+The $2^{nd}$ harmonic, $n=2$, includes the parameter $v_{_2}$, which denotes the \enquote{elliptic flow} that strongly depends on the pseudorapidity ($\eta$) and transverse momentum $(p_{_T})$ \cite{luzum2011flow}.
 The elliptic flow $v_2$ is given by: